-- 5.1 The requirement under section 248 of the Pensions Act 2004 (requirement for knowledge and understanding) has been met during the Plan year by the Trustee Directors undertaking regular training at each quarterly board meeting and targeted attendance at external training courses.
-In addition, the I&FC receive from the Trustee's investment advisers regular training on investment topics as part of their quarterly meeting. - 5.2 The Trustee has measures in place to ensure each of the Trustee Directors meet the TKU requirements.
-These are summarised below: - There is an agreed induction process for new Trustee Directors (although there were no new appointments during the year covered by this statement); - All Trustee Directors are required to complete all sections of the Pensions Regulator's trustee toolkit (all the current Trustee Directors have successfully completed the toolkit); - Six out of the eight Trustee Directors hold the Pensions Management Institute's 'Award in Pension Trusteeship (Defined Contribution and Defined Benefit Schemes)';

-- Training needs are identified by self-assessment undertaken by individual Trustee Directors or collectively by the Trustee board in order to identify a specific need for the group as a whole (during the year, the Trustee Directors undertook an updated selfassessment of their training needs and this has been used to identify topics for future training sessions); - The Trustee's advisers bring to the Trustee's attention any changes in legislation or governance requirement that are relevant to the DC Section or the Plan; - The Trustee has a dedicated budget to meet the costs associated with the provision of the required training and this was fully utilised during the year ending 5 April 2021; - Plan documents are available to the Trustee Directors on a dedicated Trustee site that allows them to refer to them as necessary and thereby maintain a working knowledge of the Plan's key documents, including the Trust Deed and Rules, the Statement of Investment Principles (reviewed and updated during the year covered by this statement) and the Trustee's current policies, which is supplemented by relevant training and advice as required; - All training undertaken by the Trustee Directors, whether individually or collectively as a group, is recorded in a training log.
+- 6.1 The requirement under section 248 of the Pensions Act 2004 (requirement for knowledge and understanding) has been met during the Plan year by the Trustee Directors undertaking regular training at each quarterly board meeting and targeted attendance at external training courses.
+In addition, the I&FC receive from the Trustee's investment advisers regular training on investment topics as part of their quarterly meeting. - 6.2 The Trustee has measures in place to ensure each of the Trustee Directors meet the TKU requirements.
+These are summarised below: - There is an agreed induction process for new Trustee Directors (although there were no new appointments during the year covered by this statement); - All Trustee Directors are required to complete all sections of the Pensions Regulator's trustee toolkit (all the current Trustee Directors have successfully completed the toolkit); - Six out of the eight Trustee Directors hold the Pensions Management Institute's 'Award in Pension Trusteeship (Defined Contribution and Defined Benefit Schemes)'; - Training needs are identified by self-assessment undertaken by individual Trustee Directors or collectively by the Trustee board in order to identify a specific need for the group as a whole (during the year, the Trustee Directors undertook an updated self-assessment of their training needs and this has been used to identify topics for future training sessions); - The Trustee's advisers bring to the Trustee's attention any changes in legislation or governance requirement that are relevant to the DC Section or the Plan; - The Trustee has a dedicated budget to meet the costs associated with the provision of the required training and this was fully utilised during the year ending 5 April 2022, with examples of the training received relevant to the DC Section as follows: - The requirements under the new Code of Practice for the Trustee to have an effective system of governance (ESOG), - The introduction of the Pensions Dashboard and the actions required by the Trustee. - In addition to the above, in relation to the wider Plan, the Trustee received training on Liability Driven Investments, the Pensions Regulator's Annual Funding Statement and a bulk annuity update. - Plan documents are available to the Trustee Directors on a dedicated Trustee site that allows them to refer to them as necessary and thereby maintain a working knowledge of the Plan's key documents, including the Trust Deed and Rules, the Statement of Investment Principles (reviewed and updated during the year covered by this statement) and the Trustee's current policies, which is supplemented by relevant training and advice as required; - All training undertaken by the Trustee Directors, whether individually or collectively as a group, is recorded in a training log.